Skip to content

 Post vs Non-Post

 Parse.ly uses metadata to distinguish between web pages that are posts and non-posts.
 We consider posts as those urls that contain editorial or marketing content (articles, reports, blog posts, etc.).
 And we consider other urls that are more transactional or navigational in nature, to be non-posts.
 Non posts include: homepages, index pages, section pages, checkout pages, newsletter subscription pages etc..
-All of this is based on the specified @type
+All of this is based on what you select for the (meta tag) parsely-type or (JSON-LD) @type.

 Providing Metadata to Parse.ly